 What Is An Equal Weighted Index Fund?

 Let's use the S&P 500 for this example.
 You know that the S&P 500 is composed of the 500 largest stocks in the United States.

 Right now, a standard S&P 500 index fund (let's use SPY), has the following Top 5 Holdings:

-So, as you can see, there is a much larger percentage of the fund in several stocks, which can skew returns if these stocks perform well or poorly.
-In fact, that happened last week with Apple – many broad index funds were up much higher than the market, simply because of the weighting of Apple and Microsoft in their portfolios.
+So, as you can see, there is a much larger percentage of the fund in several stocks (and if you notice, these are all technology stocks), which can skew returns if these stocks perform well or poorly.
+In fact, that happened with Apple - many broad index funds were up much higher than the market, simply because of the weighting of Apple and Microsoft in their portfolios.

-Let’s look at what equal weighting does.
-One of the most popular equal-weighted funds is the Guggenheim S&P 500 Equal Weighted ETF (RSP).
+Let's look at what equal weighting does.
+One of the most popular equal-weighted funds is the Invesco S&P 500 Equal Weight ETF (RSP).